d1ddle/truenas-arr-suite/dummy-guide.md

 Go back into the Shell as root making sure to `cd /` once in.
 Now we are going to [configure heavyscript](https://github.com/Heavybullets8/heavy_script).
 Don't worry, it's pretty easy, just be patient, and prepare to do some reading.

-- Run `heavy_script` and wait till it finishes, this will generate the config.ini
+- Run `heavyscript` and wait till it finishes, this will generate the config.ini
+- Run `nano ~/heavy_script/config.ini`
 -

 ### 4-Unpackerr